 Method 3: Update Audio Drivers

 Evidently, audio drivers play an essential role in providing a perfect audio experience.
-If you are using an outdated version of audio drivers on your computer, you might encounter an audio stuttering issue.
+If you are using an outdated version of audio drivers on your computer, you might encounter an audio stuttering as well as bluetooth stuttering issue.
 Updating your audio drivers to the latest version can help you fix the error.

 Follow these steps to do so: